photoprism/photoprism/README.md

 Before submitting a support request, please use our [Troubleshooting Checklists](https://docs.photoprism.app/getting-started/troubleshooting/) to determine the cause of your problem.
 If this doesn't help, or you have other questions:

-- you are welcome to join us on [Reddit](https://link.photoprism.app/reddit)
+- You are welcome to join us on [Reddit](https://link.photoprism.app/reddit)
 - post your question in [GitHub Discussions](https://link.photoprism.app/discussions)
 - or ask in our [Community Chat](https://link.photoprism.app/chat)